5 Reasons to divorce the scales

 3. Weighing yourself often becomes habitual:

 A fixation with scales weight, is problematic.
-In my experience, by the time we take action to address our weight we are in a somewhat desperate position.
-We have a lot of weight to shift and mass marketing teaches us to expect quick results.
-If quick results are not forthcoming we’ll resort to drastic action to get results.
-We expect that weighing ourselves on a more regular basis will help.
+In my experience, by the time we take action to address our weight we are in a frustrated, desperate position.
+If we have a lot of weight to shift and mass marketing teaches us to expect quick results, if quick results are not happening we’ll resort to drastic action to get results.
+We expect that weighing ourselves on a more regularly will help us to lose weight more regularly.
+From what I’ve seen in my years coaching getting on the scale more often then weekly will not help.
 Doing this can becomes a habit and an addiction.
 To read more about “Scale addiction” click here.

 4. Scale weight doesn't offer answers:

 Your weight is a consequence of your behaviours.
 It’s much more effective to reflect on your behaviours than to rely on the scales as a measure of your success.
-Did you ate more than usual?
-(Celebrations/ Comiserations) Or did you move less?
-(Busy at work so less time spent walking).
-Understanding which behaviours impact your progress you can address them.
+Did you eat more than usual? (think Birthdays and Christmas?)
+Or did you move less?
+(Were you busy at work so less time spent walking?).
+Understanding which behaviours impact your progress you can help you to address them.
 I encourage you to hold a meeting with yourself and reflect on what has happened in the past week or month.
 Ask yourself:

 Which behaviours will you-